 The Strathroy Animal Clinic is committed to excellence in serving all customers including people with disabilities and we will carry out our functions and responsibilities in the following areas:

 We will communicate with people with disabilities in ways that take into account their disability.

-We will train staff who communicate with customers about how to interact and communicate
+We train staff who communicate with customers about how to interact and communicate

 effectively with people with various types of disabilities.

 We are committed to providing fully accessible telephone service to our customers.
-We will train
+We train

 staff to communicate with customers over the telephone in clear and plain language and to speak

 We will offer to communicate with customers via mail service, email, or TTY if telephone communication is not adequate to meet their communication needs, or is not available.

 We are committed to serving people with disabilities who use assistive devices to obtain, use or

 benefit from our goods and services.
 Our staff are trained and familiar with